bplmaps/lmec-main-site/content/about/jobs/2025-spring-internships.md

 ### Apply

-Applications are due by **March 20, 2023 at 3:00pm ET**.
+Applications are due by **November 22, 2024 at 3:00pm ET**.
 To apply, submit:

 * A letter of interest, no longer than 1 single-spaced page
 * A resume or CV